ashwanthkumar/finder/README.md

 [![Build Status](https://snap-ci.com/ashwanthkumar/finder/branch/master/build_image)](https://snap-ci.com/ashwanthkumar/finder/branch/master)

 # finder
-Finder is a hobby project to build a [Wayback](https://github.com/iipc/openwayback/) clone without converting our existing crawled data which are in SequenceFiles to WARC / ARC formats.
+Finder is a hobby project to build a [Wayback](https://github.com/iipc/openwayback/) like system without converting our existing crawled data which are in SequenceFiles to WARC / ARC formats.
 Architecture is very much inspired from Wayback but with a few changes.
-It can not only support HTML pages but finder can provide key+timestamp based access to any dataset.
+Finder not only supports HTML but can provide key+timestamp based access to any dataset.
+These are very typical in the [λ Architecture](http://lambda-architecture.net/) world, where raw immutable dataset is the fundamental assumption.

 ## Getting Started
 * Run the `SampleDatagenerator` program from your fav.
 IDE